OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/twitter-account-setup.md

 4. Check the box next to **Protect your Tweets**.
 This will prevent any future tweets from being available publicly.

 ## Managing Accounts Through Tweet Deck
-[Tweet Deck](https://tweetdeck.twitter.com/) offers the ability to connect separate twitter accounts without having to share any passwords among the separate users.
+[Tweet Deck](https://tweetdeck.twitter.com/) is a convenient online Twitter tool that offers the ability to connect separate twitter accounts without having to share any passwords among the separate users.

 **Tweet Deck Teams**: allows multiple users to share a Twitter account without having to share the password.
 There are 3 different Roles associated with Tweet Deck Teams: